 Our research has provided strong evidence for the relationship between leadership and levels of employee commitment.
-Figure 1 summarizes that research.
-It has been replicated in various industries, within public and private sector organizations, and on several continents around the world.
+The chart below summarizes that research.
+It has been replicated in various industries, within public and private sector organizations and on several continents around the world.
 The results are essentially identical.